 For those that want to cut straight to the chase, we’ll give you the answer right off the bat.
 Warning: It changes from year to year, based on Google’s algorithms.

 Experts may have slightly different responses, as well.
-But from 2018 until now, the optimal post link has ranged from around 1500 to 2000 words.
+But from 2018 until now, the optimal post length has ranged from around 1500 to 2000 words.

 What everyone can agree on, however, is that quality trumps length.
 If you’re producing a 1000-word blog post full of valuable information, the chances of it being read and shared is greater than a fluffy 2000-word piece.